 Lachit Borphukan's Maidam – It is located 27 km away from Jorhat town.
-This is the maidam or burial vaults of great Lachit Borphukan.
+This is the Maidam (Tomb) or burial vaults of great Lachit Borphukan.
 He was the greatest Ahom General who defeated the mighty Mughals at Saraighat in 1672.

 Dhekiakhowa Bornamghar – Located at Dhekiakhowa village 3.5 km off the National Highway 37.
 It is one of the famous Bor Namghar (place of worship) in Assam, established by saint/reformer Madhabdev in 1461.
 It took around 42 years to complete the grand structure.

 Sukapha Samannay Kshetra – Located 20 km away from the Jorhat town the Sukapa Samannay Kshetra is laid in the fond memory of the first Ahom king of Assam, Sukapha.

 Cinnamora Tea Estate - This tea estate is located 10 km away from Jorhat town.
-This is first tea garden of Assam established by Maniram Dewan in 1850.
+This is the first tea garden of Assam established by Maniram Dewan in 1850.